Jake Worth

 • javascript

-A programming style I practice could be described as: “there should be one way out of a function.”
-Early returns can cause confusion, and when possible, should be avoided in favor of a single return.
+A programming style I try to practice could be described as: “there should be only one way out of a function.”
+Early returns can often cause more confusion than they’re worth.
+When possible, I avoid them in favor of a single return.

 Common Code: Early Returns

-Imagine a message-producing function that takes an HTTP response object responding to .ok and returns a string.
-Here’s an implementation, with an early return when response.ok is truthy:
+Imagine a function that takes as an argument an HTTP response object responding to .ok and returns a message string.
+Here’s an implementation, with an early return, when response.ok is truthy:

 function flashMessage(response) {